Periklismant/oPIEC/README.md

+# oPIEC: Online Probabilistic Interval-based Event Calculus

+oPIEC is a complex event recognition system which supports [Event Calculus](https://en.wikipedia.org/wiki/Event_calculus) reasoning over data streams under uncertainty.
+Firstly, the probability of the occurrence of a complex event is calculated at each time-point using Event Calculus rules.
+Afterwards, oPIEC processes these probabilities to determine the maximal intervals during which the complex event takes place.

 ## Probabilistic Complex Event Recognition

 Complex Event Recognition (CER) systems process streams of ‘low-level’ or ‘simple' events, derived from sensor data, and infer 'high-level' or 'composite' activities by means of pattern matching.
 These patterns combine simple and composite event occurrences with spatio-temporal constraints.
 Uncertainty is inherent in many CER applications.
 An input stream may contain low-level events expressed as Pr::LLE, where Pr corresponds to the probability value of the low-level event, serving as its confidence estimate.
 A probabilistic event recognition system consumes such streams and derives a collection of complex events with attached probability values.